 The small intestine is approximately 500 – 600 cm in length and most of our digestion takes place here.
 It has three main parts, the duodenum, the jejunum and the ileum.
 The pancreas and gallbladder support digestion here by releasing enzymes and bile that help to breakdown protein, carbohydrates and fats into molecules that can be absorbed through the intestinal lining into our bloodstream for use by our cells.

 The small intestine, like the stomach, is a sterile environment, or contains a small amount of bacteria which usually live in harmony with its host.
-However, if this environment is disrupted by having low levels of gastric juices, or an overgrowth of pathogenic bacteria, there can be significant disruptions to your digestive health.
+However, if this environment is disrupted by having low levels of gastric juices, or an overgrowth of pathogenic bacteria (sometimes referred to as SIBO or small intestine bacterial overgrowth), there can be significant disruptions to your digestive health.

 The lining of the small intestine acts as a barrier, stopping bacteria and unwanted food particles from entering the blood stream.
 In the case of food intolerances or allergies, or if you eat too many inflammatory foods, this barrier may be compromised and become ‘leaky’.
 This may contribute to immune reactions and other symptoms in other parts of your body.